75lb/veelo/README.md

 <span id="update"></span>
 Update
 ------
-If you already have handbraker installed, double-check you have the latest version:
+If you already have veelo installed, double-check you have the latest version:

-    $ sudo npm update -g handbraker
+    $ sudo npm update -g veelo

 <span id="usage"></span>
 Usage
 =====
 A quick summary of the options can be displayed with the `--help` option:

-    $ handbraker --help
+    $ veelo --help

-    Usage: handbraker [options] [HandbrakeCLI options] [files]
+    Usage: veelo [options] [HandbrakeCLI options] [files]

-    ### Handbraker Options-------------------------------------------------------
+    ### Veelo Options-------------------------------------------------------
             --ext <string>         Output file extension (implicitly sets container format).
 Choose 'mp4', 'm4v' or 'mkv'.
-            --archive              Archive the original file to a specified directory (default: 'handbraker-originals') --output-dir <string>  Outputs to the specified directory --preserve-dates       Preserve input's 'modified' and 'accessed' times on the output file --recurse              Traverse into directories
+            --archive              Archive the original file to a specified directory (default: 'veelo-originals') --output-dir <string>  Outputs to the specified directory --preserve-dates       Preserve input's 'modified' and 'accessed' times on the output file --recurse              Traverse into directories